adamgarza/adamgarza.github.io/_site/index.md

 <br />

 <a id="zpages"></a>
-## 2. Develope OpenCensus Zpages UI
+## 2. Develop OpenCensus Zpages UI

 ### What are Zpages?
 In OpenCensus, zpages implements a collection of HTML pages that display RPC stats and trace data.
 My task was to standardize the look and feel of the multiple zpages.